IDMNYU/web-studio-FA15/weekly_detail/ws1fa15_weekly_detail_wk4_sept22.md

             </ul>
         </td>
         <td valign="top">
-            <strong>Homework due Tuesday 9/29</strong>
+            <strong>Coding Homework #4 due Tuesday 9/29</strong>
-            <p>Build a web page using HTML, CSS and JS we’ve been learning so far.
+            <p>Make the most annoying website!
+Build a web page using HTML, CSS and JS we’ve been learning so far.
 Include at least 5 HTML elements, 3 CSS styles per element, and JS event handlers.
 Don’t forget that you can also add and remove CSS styles from an element with the classList.add and classList.remove methods.</p>

             <p>Refer to the <a href="https://github.com/IDMNYU/web-studio-FA15/tree/master/class_exercises/js_demo" target="_blank">example file</a> we made in class to remember some of what we covered.</p>